memelll/CS121-WonderPet/README.md

       pip install pygame

-- If pip is not installed, follow the instructions on the [official website](https://pip.pypa.io/en/stable/installation/): Installing pip.
+- If pip is not installed, follow the instructions on the official website: [Installing pip](https://pip.pypa.io/en/stable/installation/)

 - Now that you have all the necessary components, let's proceed to create and run your Wonder Pet game.